Bailey–Borwein–Plouffe formula: Previously known BBP-type formulae

+which obtains asymptotically 30 binary digits per 21 divisions, making it tantamount to the simpler Bellard's formula's 10 per 7.

 The search for new equalities

 Using the P function mentioned above, the simplest known formula for π is for s = 1, but m > 1.
 Many now-discovered formulae are known for b as an exponent of 2 or 3 and m as an exponent of 2 or it some other factor-rich value, but where several of the terms of sequence A are zero.
 The discovery of these formulae involves a computer search for such linear combinations after computing the individual sums.
 The search procedure consists of choosing a range of parameter values for s, b, and m, evaluating the sums out to many digits, and then using an integer relation-finding algorithm (typically Helaman Ferguson's PSLQ algorithm) to find a sequence A that adds up those intermediate sums to a well-known constant or perhaps to zero.

 The BBP formula for π

 The original BBP π summation formula was found in 1995 by Plouffe using PSLQ.
 It is also representable using the P function: